heptarch/heptarch.github.io/drafts/demon.md

 There is a plate of crumbs beside them.
 Rumpelstiltskin clicks his fingers and the scones reappear.
 "The capacity of the entropy bath scales with area, so the confining potential kneecaps me.
-Ha!"
-The fire deposits fresh wood on the logs, and Rumpelstiltskin smiles: "I still have a few tricks up my sleeve.
-Begoo!
-Ha."
+Ha!
+But I still have a few tricks up my sleeve.
+Begoo!"
+The logs in fire crackle and slowly unburn.

 <p align="center">
   ⁂